foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_help_func.rst

 ~~~~~~~~~~~~~~~~~~~~~

 This function returns the zero offset value from the quantization parameters.
-For data formats, that don’t have a zero offset value, the value 0 is returned.
+For data formats that do not have a zero offset value, the value 0 is returned.
-For tensors with multiple zero offset value per-axis scale_idx parameter defines
+For tensors with multiple zero offset values per-axis, the parameter ``scale_idx``
-the particular zero offset value to be fetched.
+defines the particular zero offset value to be fetched.

 Function prototype: